davidmcosta/movie-app/README.md

-I'm excited to introduce my latest project: Movie App — a comprehensive platform to discover, search, and explore films.
+Movie App — a comprehensive platform to discover, search, and explore films.

 Built from the ground up using React and Vite, this application leverages the robust TMDB API to provide real-time movie data.